JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating Norvig Spell Checker

-You can evaluate this spell checker either training an annotator or using a pretrained model.
+You can evaluate this spell checker either by training an annotator or by using a pretrained model.

 - spark: Spark session.
 - trainFile: A corpus of documents with correctly spell words.